On the Equivalence Principle and Electrodynamics of Moving Bodies: A gauge choice

+and so, for $k=-1$, (\ref{lagran}) is equivalent to saying that the Lagrangian of the charged particle vanishes on real trajectories.
+As we now show, this value is also distinguished from the point of view of gauge transformations.

-The constraint (\ref{cons1}) is a necessary condition for the potential $A_{\mu}$ and needs to be satisfied on the trajectory of the particle, if geodesics in the metric (\ref{metric}) are supposed to coincide with the trajectories of the charged particle in the electromagnetic field in the Minkowski space.
-This constraint is also a necessary one to make equation (\ref{kappa1}) gauge invariant.
-Therefore we can say that in order to save gauge invariance of equation (\ref{kappa1}) one needs to, nevertheless, fix the field $A_{\mu}$ in a marginal way, i.e. on the world-line of the particle.
-From this point of view gauge invariance and equivalence principle are not independent concepts.
+The constraint (\ref{cons1}) is a necessary condition for the potential $A_{\mu}$ and needs to be satisfied on the trajectory of the particle, if the geodesics for the metric (\ref{metric}) are supposed to coincide with the trajectories of the charged particle in the electromagnetic field in the Minkowski space.
+This constraint is also a necessary one in order to make the equation (\ref{kappa1}) gauge invariant.
+Therefore, we can say that in order to maintain the gauge invariance of the equation (\ref{kappa1}), one nevertheless needs to fix the field $A_{\mu}$ in a marginal way, i.e. on the world-line of the particle.
+From this point of view, gauge invariance and equivalence principle are not independent concepts.

-One can look at (\ref{cons1}) as some sort of gauge fixing - if $A'_{\mu}$ is an arbitrary potential then we can always make a gauge transformation
+One can look at (\ref{cons1}) as some sort of gauge fixing; if $A'_{\mu}$ is an arbitrary potential then we can always make a gauge transformation

 in such a way that (\ref{cons1}) will be satisfied.
-This is obtained by choosing such $\chi$ that
+This is obtained by choosing a $\chi$ such that

 and so